pnnl/ruleset-checking-tool/docs/ruleset_functions/get_rmr_scc_window_wall_ratios.md

 - Get surface conditioning category dictionary for RMR: `scc_dictionary = get_surface_conditioning_category(RMR)`

-- For each zone in building: `zone in RMR...zones:`
+- For each zone in RMR: `zone in RMR...zones:`

   - For each surface in zone: `for surface in zone.surfaces:`